A Styles Silver commission

 Rebecca graduated from the Royal College of Art in 1990.
 She was appointed to the RCA’s department of Goldsmithing, Silversmithing, Metalwork and Jewellery as a tutor in 1998.
 Rebecca acquired her current London studio in 2002.
 Her early work expressed interest in development of traditional scoring techniques towards complexity in the construction of sheet metal forms.

-SOLD now in The Pearson Collection
+Now in The Pearson Silver Collection